Vegetable Garden Problem Solving

 Common Animal Problems

-Tops of plants eaten off: deer: repellants on ground not plants, fence
+Tops of plants eaten off: deer: fence

-Leaves disappearing lower down: rabbits: repellants on ground not plants, fence
+Leaves disappearing lower down: rabbits: fence

 Plant disappearing completely: woodchucks: fence, repellants, smoke bomb den